WILLIAM DAVIE (1835-1916), son of James Davie and his wife Margaret Smith, was born on 9 October 1835 in Hill of Fetternear.

 William became a family friend of Lord and Lady Forbes.
 In his youth he was very musical, and was in demand both as a violinist and as a dancer.
 William and Helen lived in Leochel-Cushnie, at Craigievar Castle from 1863 to 1875, and the gamekeeper's house there was built specially for them.
 (Another version of this story in that the house at Mains of Corse was built for them while William was working at Corse.)

-By 1879, though, William was a Breda House, Alford, where he was working for George McBain Farquharson, a retired MajorGeneral of the Indian Army, who had been born in Tasmania.
-(At another stage in his life, William returned to Etal.)
+By 1879, though, William was at Breda House, Alford, where he was working for George McBain Farquharson, a retired MajorGeneral of the Indian Army, who had been born in Tasmania.
+He appears on the Church of Scotland Communion Roll for Alford for 5 May 1878 (and 3 November, and 4 May 1879), and it was noted that he had moved from Leochel (where he was recorded in July 1873).

 A regular visitor to the family at this time was the violinist and composer, James Scott Skinner (1843-1927).
 He taught the children to play.